-If you have unpaid debts, such as past-due credit card bills, child support, or taxes, your creditor may be able to garnish your paycheck until the debt is paid in full.
-When this occurs, employers have a legal obligation to withhold some of your wages.
-They must always follow state and federal rules.
-If they don't, you have the right to take legal action.
+If you have unpaid debts, such as past-due credit card bills, child support, or overdue taxes, your creditor may be able to garnish your paycheck until the debt is paid in full.
+If your paycheck is garnished, your employer has a legal obligation to withhold some of your wages and pay it directly to your creditor.

 However, there are limits on who can garnish your wages and how much they can take.
 These rules depend on the type of debt you owe.

 Not everyone to whom you might owe money can garnish your wages.
 For example, your credit card company or your doctor cannot simply ask your employer to hand over part of your paycheck.
 Wage garnishments are allowed only for:

 - Child and family support.
 All child support orders, and some spousal support orders, include a wage garnishment provision.
 If you fail to pay these amounts, that could result in a wage garnishment.

 - Student loans.
 If you fall behind on paying your federal student loans, the Department of Education can get a wage garnishment.